Welcome to 2018 and another year with the Woking Peregrines!

 Peregrine falcons have regularly graced the skies above Woking for the last fifteen years, and a new pair of these spectacular birds have recently made the town their home.

-The Peregrines successfully bred in 2016, and we are hopeful that we'll have a similar success in 2017.
+The Peregrines successfully bred in 2016 and 2017, and we are hopeful that we'll have a similar success in 2018.

 - the adult peregrines incubating the eggs for over a month